There are now 3 possible online modes for units:

 - This unit is organised around key themes and issues of educational leadership and management.
 These include, among others, an examination of educational change, contemporary understandings of educational leadership, organisational culture and schools as learning organisations.
 The unit provides an introduction to the study of educational leadership and management and a basis for reflecting critically on the structures and cultures of educational organisations.

 - Students are able to (1) understand some basic concepts in the field of educational leadership and management; (2) apply concepts of educational leadership and management to personal experiences and practices through a process of reflection and discussion; and (3) consider strategies to improve educational organisations and reflect on the values that underpin them; and (4) develop skills and knowledge relevant to practitioner research.

-- Typically this unit is assessed in the following ways: (1) a brief seminar presentation and (2) a case study—analysed according to key themes emerging from the unit.
+- Indicative assessments in this unit are as follows: (1) a brief seminar presentation and (2) a case study—analysed according to key themes emerging from the unit.
 Further information is available in the unit outline.

 - Unit Coordinator(s)